The life cycle and the value return from your landscape

 Whether you need a landscape design for a new home, or plan to renovate an existing yard, we specialize in designing quality master plans for any residential property.
 The Master plan is a scale drawing of the property showing lot lines and physical structures.
 It also shows the location of the plants, beds, shrubs etc. Along with this plan you receive a complete breakdown of all the plant and material and labor costs for us to install the job for you.
 Not all jobs need a master plan.
 At our consultation we will discuss the best fit for your needs.
 Sometimes a smaller bed or front yard/back yard plan is all that is needed.
 And often a computer-generated landscape image of the work is enough to get the point across for your needs.
 If you know exactly what you want, a simple proposal for the work is enough.
 We will discuss your wants and needs during the consultation and come up with the best approach for your landscaping project.

 How it works: After scheduling a consult with Rockaway, one of our designers will meet you at your property for up to one hour.
 At that time, they will discuss the project in detail with you, along with your style, likes, dislikes and budget.
-The consultation fee is $99 and is refunded through the install work if you choose to work with Rockaway.
+The consultation fee is $99 and is payable at time you schedule the consultation.
 The designer will then suggest the next best step, be it a master plan of the entire yard, a back or front yard plan, a bed design, a few computer images or a simple quote or proposal for the work needed.

 A quote will be given for the design work needed.
 Every design is a bit different and complexity will effect price but in general the following prices are a good guideline: